dbs-sticky/OnlyRSS/markdown/The-Kindle.md

 ## 6 Whisper sync
 This is Amazon's name for the feature that lets you sync your reading progress across Kindle devices and Kindle apps.
 When I find myself in the car waiting for one of my kids to finish [insert name of activity that seems really important to them now but they will quit once they become a teenager here], then I'll often fire up the Kindle app on my phone, and start reading where I'd finished off the night before.

+## Space
+You can fit more than 2,000 books on an 8GB Kindle, which is redonkulous.
+I typically have no more than 2 books downloaded to my device, the one I'm currently reading, and the one I'll be reading next.
+For those who don't like to hoard stuff in their homes (like me), a Kindle is a great space saver.